Skip to content

 — Colleen Pierro, Director of Regulatory & Clinical Affairs

-The Alliance emphasized that home health care remains a critical component of the healthcare system—supporting hospital discharge, reducing institutional care, and serving as a lower-cost alternative for patients with complex needs.
+That concern extends beyond agency finances.
+The Alliance emphasized that home health remains a critical part of the broader healthcare system, supporting hospital discharge, reducing institutional care, and providing a lower-cost setting for patients with complex needs.

 “Home-based care is one of the most effective tools we have to manage costs and improve outcomes across the system.”